davet0101/archlinux-mining-guide/archlinux-ethereum-gpu-mining-with-amdgpu-ger.md

 # Wallet
-Benutz was du willst.
-Ich verwende Hardware Wallets und Mist.

-Lerne dich am Computer zu schützen.
+Use What you like!
+I use Mist right now and some Hardware Wallets from Ledger

+Learn how to defend yourself on the Computer that is used to store your data.

 [Surveilance Self-Defence](https://ssd.eff.org/)

-Verschlüssle deine Geräte (vort diebstahl sichern)
+Verschlüssle deine Geräte
  - Windows z.B. mit BitLocker, VeraCrypt ...
  - Linux - dmcrypt LUKS ...
  - Sensible Files mit gnupg
  - eMails mit gnupg (die combo mutt und gnupg ist sehr gut) - Manche Firmen verschlüsseln Mails an dich mit gnupg
  - Verwende keine Smartphones die keinen Support mehr bieten.

-Mache Sicherungen von deinen PrivateKeys (Wallets). (abschreiben, ausdrucken ... )

-Lasse keine große mengen an Geld auf Online Platformen wo du keine kontrolle über den PrivateKey hast.